Understanding World or Predicting Future? A Comprehensive Survey of World Models: Background and Categorization

 \item \textbf{Future predictions of the external world} (Section~\ref{sec::future}): We initially explore generative models that simulate the external world, primarily using visual video data.
 These works emphasize the realness of generated videos that mirror future states of the physical world.
 As recent advancements shift focus toward developing a truly interactive physical world, we further investigate the transition from visual to spatial representations and from video to embodiment.
 This includes comprehensive coverage of studies related to the generation of embodied environments that mirror the external world.

-\item \textbf{Applications of world models} (Section~\ref{sec:application}): World models have a wide range of applications across various fields, including autonomous driving, robotics, and social simulacra.
-We explore how the integration of world models in these domains advances both theoretical research and practical implementations, emphasizing their transformative potential in real-world applications.
+\item \textbf{Applications of world models} (Section~\ref{sec:application}): World models have demonstrated wide-ranging applications across diverse domains, spanning game intelligence, embodied agents, urban systems, and societal modeling.
+These domains—represented respectively by generative games, robotics, autonomous driving, and social simulacra—illustrate how world models bridge perception, reasoning, and imagination across both virtual and physical environments.
+We explore how the integration of world models in these domains advances theoretical understanding and practical innovation alike, underscoring their transformative potential in shaping intelligent systems.

 \end{itemize}